The Internet is full of resources on all aspects of the amateur astronomy hobby. The links below are some of the OAC's favorites. The topics are:

 Skymaps.com - check out "What's Up" by looking at the free monthly sky maps available on this web page!

-Deepsky - Here is some very nice star charting software for the PC at a decent price.
+Deepsky - Here is some very nice star charting software for the PC at a decent price (free!).

-Cartes du Ciel Sky Charts - Here is some very nice star charting software for the PC at an even more decent price, it's free!
+Cartes du Ciel Sky Charts - Here is some very nice star charting software for the PC also at a decent price, free!
 It also works in tangent with Deepsky 2002.

 The Fournier Lunar Atlas - Here's a nice lunar atlas for you moon afficionados!